The Border of Jesus’ Garment and Healing

-This woman believed that if she touched “the border” of Jesus’ garment she would be healed.
+This woman believed that if she touched “the border” of Christ’s garment she would be healed.
 This belief was prevalent at that time.
-For some that touched “the hem” of Jesus’ garment “were made perfectly whole” (Matt.
-14:36).
-And even after the resurrection of Jesus, some believed that the shadow of the apostles (Acts 5:15) and their “handkerchiefs or aprons” would heal the sick (Acts 19:12).
+For some that touched “the hem” of Jesus’ garment “were made perfectly whole” (Matthew 14:36).
+And even after the resurrection of the Savior, some believed that the shadow of the apostles (Acts 5:15) and their “handkerchiefs or aprons” would heal the sick (Acts 19:12).
 These believers received healing according to their faith.

-To correct the woman’s thinking, Jesus said to her, “Daughter, your faith has made you well” (Mark 5:34).
+To correct the woman’s thinking, the Savoir said to her, “Daughter, your faith has made you well” (Mark 5:34).
 The Lord wanted her to understand that it was her faith that had brought healing to her sick body, not the surreptitious touch.
-Jesus’ affirmation to her would effectively prevent the rumor that healing had been gained through magic.
-To have the people regard Him with superstitious wonder would ruin the very reason for which His miracles were performed (Mark 1:38).
+The Lord’s affirmation to her would effectively prevent the rumor that healing had been gained through magic.
+To have the people regard Christ with superstitious wonder would ruin the very reason for which His miracles were performed (Mark 1:38).

 In His service,